webplatform/docs/html/elements/blockquote/index.md

  &lt;/blockquote&gt;
 }}{{Single Example
 |Language=HTML
-|Code=&lt!-- Here the attribution is given in a cite element on the last line of the quoted text.
+|Code=&lt;!-- Here the attribution is given in a cite element on the last line of the quoted text.
 Note that a link to the author is also included. --&gt;
 &lt;blockquote&gt;
  The people recognize themselves in their commodities; they find their soul in their automobile, hi-fi set, split-level home, kitchen equipment.